-- You should not drink, swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom. - Avoid getting water in your eyes, nose, or mouth - You should keep pets and livestock away from the waters in this location - Eating fillets from healthy fish caught in freshwater lakes experiencing blooms is safe.
-Rinse fish fillets with tap or bottled water, throw out the guts and cook fish well. - You should not eat shellfish from this location.
+- It is not recommended that you swim, wade, use personal watercraft, water ski or boat in waters where there is a visible bloom. - Avoid getting water in your eyes, nose, or mouth - You should keep pets and livestock away from the waters in this location - Eating fillets from healthy fish caught in freshwater lakes experiencing blooms is safe.
+Rinse fish fillets with tap or bottled water, throw out the guts and cook fish well. - You should not eat shellfish from this location